 A game having the trump suit becomes the highest-ranked suit for the remaining game.
 Thus, it emerges as the winner against the leading suit.

-Best trick-taking games
+Best trick-taking card games to play

-Here are some of the best trick-taking games that may need a unique deck of cards to play:
+Here are some of the trick-taking games that may need a unique deck of cards to play:

 - The Crew